GoogleContainerTools/kaniko/README.md

 For example, to use a GCS bucket called `kaniko-bucket`, you would pass in `--context=gs://kaniko-bucket/path/to/context.tar.gz`.

 ### Using Azure Blob Storage
-If you are using Azure Blob Storage for context file, you will need to pass [Azure Storage Account Access Key](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string?toc=%2fazure%2fstorage%2fblobs%2ftoc.json) as an evironment variable named `AZURE_STORAGE_ACCESS_KEY` through Kubernetes Secrets
+If you are using Azure Blob Storage for context file, you will need to pass [Azure Storage Account Access Key](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string?toc=%2fazure%2fstorage%2fblobs%2ftoc.json) as an environment variable named `AZURE_STORAGE_ACCESS_KEY` through Kubernetes Secrets

 ### Using Private Git Repository
 You can use `Personal Access Tokens` for Build Contexts from Private Repositories from [GitHub](https://blog.github.com/2012-09-21-easier-builds-and-deployments-using-git-over-https-and-oauth/).